 The steps employers can take early on can make a big difference in preventing this issue in the workplace.
 One of the most important aspects is to create an anti-harassment policy with a set complaint procedure.
 This encourages employees to take action when they see or experience something against the rules.
 Employers should tell employees to report issues before they become severe.
 There should be more than one individual available to hear complaints, and all complaints should be confidential.
 Most importantly, employers should address all harassment complaints, either written or verbal.

 Can I file a harassment claim against someone other than a supervisor?

 Yes.
 Anyone can be a harasser.
 It does not have to be a supervisor or higher-up to qualify as harassment or discrimination.
 A coworker or client could also be the focal point of your harassment case.
 Your harasser also does not have to be of the opposite sex.
 Male-male and female-female harassment is just as much against the law as male-female harassment.

 What should I do if I think someone is harassing me at work?

-“I was so thankful to have had the legal assistance of Florin Gray Bouzas Owens to help me in my recent Employment case.
+“I was so thankful to have had the legal assistance of Florin Gray Bouzas Owens, LLC to help me in my recent Employment case.
 They helped me understand all my legal options and answered each question or concern in a professional, ethical and honest manner.
 We established an excellent rapport and the attorneys always communicated openly with me, guiding me through the legal decision making process.
 The team was available to me at all times either by phone or via e-mail and was responsive to my concerns.
-I highly recommend Florin Gray Bouzas Owens for any and all Employment issues you may have.” – Deb
+I highly recommend Florin Gray Bouzas Owens, LLC for any and all Employment issues you may have.” – Deb